jlfaucher/executor/incubator/ooRexxShell/readme.txt

 By design, parse pull reads first the queue and then the standard input.
 In the next example, "say hello2" has been pushed to the input queue of ooRexxShell, and "say hello1" comes the standard input.
-CMD> say hello1 | oorexxshell say hello2
+CMD> echo say hello1 | oorexxshell say hello2
 HELLO2
 HELLO1